teal-language/tl/README.md

 You can learn more about programming with Teal in the [tutorial](docs/tutorial.md).

+## Type definitions

+We have a collaborative repository for type definitions of Lua libraries at https://github.com/teal-language/teal-types — check it out and make your contribution!

 ## Credits and license

 Teal is a project started by [Hisham Muhammad](https://hisham.hm)